Orthopedic Surgeons & Sports Medicine Specialists located in Benton, Cabot, Hot Springs Village, Little Rock, North Little Rock, & White Hall, AR

 Joint replacement surgery can restore your hip, knee, ankle, shoulder, or other damaged joints to normal using prosthetics.
-At Martin Orthopedics, with offices in Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, and White Hall, Arkansas, the board-certified and fellowship-trained surgeons offer joint replacement to stop pain and recapture smooth joint movement.
+At Martin Orthopedics, with offices in Little Rock, North Little Rock, Hot Springs Village, Hot Springs Village, and Cabot, Arkansas, the board-certified and fellowship-trained surgeons offer joint replacement to stop pain and recapture smooth joint movement.
 Book your appointment by calling the nearest office or clicking the online scheduler.

 Joint replacement is a surgical procedure to remove part or all of a damaged joint and install metal, ceramic, or hard plastic parts in its place.

 The most common joint replacement surgeries are hip replacement and knee replacement, but surgeons can also replace the ankle, shoulder, wrist, and elbow joints when necessary.

 There are different methods of joint replacement surgery, including the arthroscopic minimally invasive approach and traditional open surgery.

 You could be a candidate for joint replacement if you have chronic joint problems such as: